Steph or Seth? Coin flip to decide who mom, dad represent

 And a lot of traveling.

-Dell and Sonya Curry plan to attend every game, sitting with Stephen’s wife Ayesha at Warriors home games and with Seth’s fiance Callie Rogers when the Blazers host.
+Dell and Sonya Curry plan to attend every game, sitting with Stephen’s wife Ayesha at Warriors home games and with Seth’s fiancée Callie Rivers when the Blazers host.

+“They’re like the Royal Family of the NBA,” Warriors coach Steve Kerr said Monday.
+“It’s incredible.
+There they are, Steph and Seth, both having all this success.
+As parents, they must be having the time of their lives.
+Actually I know they are because I’ve talked to them about it.
+What a beautiful scene.
+I’m sure it will be conflicting for them this next couple of weeks but what a great story.”

 “I normally don’t get nervous for games when either one of them play,” he said.
 “But I got a little nervous knowing how they’re going to play against each other.”